 Live on Zoom.
-Ten weekly one hour group sessions consisting of varied poetry readings, discussion, writing exercises, work sharing and feedback opportunities.
+Ten weekly one hour sessions of poetry readings, discussion, writing exercises, work sharing and feedback opportunities.
 Group size: 8 max.

 All the poems under discussion can be found in this book so please buy a copy before the start of the course.